Golay, Kutch

-Golay or Gholay ગોલાય ગામની દક્ષિણમાં ગુનાઊ ઉત્તર-પૂર્વમાં રોહારા ગામ છે અને પશ્ચિમમાં ભગોડી વાંઢ અને મેડી ગામ નાં સિમાડા લાગે છે આ ગામમાં ખાસ કરીને એક જ પરિવારના લોકો વસવાટ કરે છે જે કેર જાતીય સંબંધ છે મધ્યપૂર્વમાં મોટી બેર અને નાની બેર ગામની સીમાડા છે is a village of Abdasa Taluka of Kutch district of Gujarat, India.
+Golay or Gholay is a village of Abdasa Taluka of Kutch district of Gujarat, India.

 History

 Under the Chavda rule, it was known as Sarasgar Pattan, was, until superseded by Jakhau, a place of some importance.

 About a mile west of Golay, is a domed stone and brick building, twenty-six feet square and twenty-eight high, said to be the tomb of Mod the son of Jakhara, and to have been built in the fourteenth century by his son Jam Manai II.